Cluster A - A04

 Contribution to CRC

-The project contributes to the CRC’s key objectives by investigating deficiencies in precipitation generating processes and feedback mechanisms in the modelling platform, and the impact of anthropogenic modifications on precipitation generating processes and microphysical characteristics.
+The project contributes to the CRC’s key objectives by investigating deficiencies in precipitation generating processes and feedback mechanisms in the modeling platform, and the impact of anthropogenic modifications on precipitation generating processes and microphysical characteristics.
 Overall, we work on the model simulation scenarios and reanalyses provided by other projects and produce a detailed analysis of precipitation characteristics.

 Approach